 Perhaps you are wondering what in the world a farrier is?
-A farrier is the human who will be certified in balancing, trimming and possibly shoeing equine (horse, donkey or mule) every seven weeks.
+A farrier is the human who will be certified in balancing, trimming and possibly shoeing equine (horse, donkey or mule) every six weeks in the spring and summer and seven in the fall and winter.

 What is a natural trimmer for Donkeys?
 Pete Ramey site explains more